 - generate backend-specific run functions that evaluate the vector field of your dynamical system

-- Implement dynamic edge equations that include scalar dealys or delay distributions (delay distributions are automatically translated into :math:
+- Implement dynamic edge equations that include scalar delays or delay distributions (delay distributions are automatically translated into gamma-kernel convolutions)

 - choose from various pre-implemented dynamical systems that can be directly used for simulations or integrated into custom models

 pip command.
 We recommend to use